Exploring Walsh Functions

 W1 is a 50% duty cycle square wave at the fundamental frequency.
 W2, W4, and W8 are square waves at one, two, and three octaves above.

-The remaining Walsh functions have unequal pulse widths, so each contributes more complex patterns of harmonics.
+The remaining Walsh functions have unequal pulse widths, so each of those contributes more complex patterns of harmonics.

 W3 is odd harmonics, primarily 3rd.
 If you mix in a little fundamental, you can remove some of them, leaving an interesting harmonic pattern.